franciscomsilva/ftb-revelation-docker-container/README.md

 ## Instalation
-* Have docker and docker-compose install
+* Install docker and docker-compose
+* Change the volume map to your host's server location path
 * `cd server-folder && docker-compose up -d`